klavins/yase/README.md

 - Easy to use and extend
 - Modular, just like your signal processing diagrams
 - Open source (Gnu Public License)
-YASE is an especially good (actually the only) choice for students taking courses from Prof. Eric Klavins, because he wrote it.
+YASE is an especially good (actually the only) choice for University of Washington students taking courses from Prof. Eric Klavins, because he wrote it.
 Therefore, he can help you with your project and answer lots of questions about how it works.
-In contrast, Prof. Klavins can tell you very little about how Faust works.
+In contrast, Prof. Klavins can tell you very little about how Faust or any other digital audio library works.
+This is because Prof. Klavins likes to reinvent the wheel whenever possible.
+He thinks it helps you learn how wheels work.

-Have fun and share what you make!

 # Example

-Here's an example of a super basic YASE program that makes a neat sound.
+Here's an example of a basic YASE program that makes a neat sound.
+There are more examples in the `/examples` directory of this repository.

 ```cpp
 #include "yase.hh"